Hurricane Irma Facts, Damage, and Costs

 Irma held 7 trillion watts of energy.
 That's twice as much as all bombs used in World War II.
 Its force was so powerful that earthquake seismometers recorded it.
 It generated the most accumulated cyclone energy in a 24-hour period.

-September 6, 2017: Irma hit the Leeward Islands with winds over 180 mph.
+- September 6, 2017: Irma hit the Leeward Islands with winds over 180 miles per hour.
 The Prime Minister of Antigua and Barbuda described Barbuda as "barely habitable."

-September 9: Irma affected the north coast of Cuba flooding Havana.
-Winds at 150 mph and waves at 29 feet.
-Wind gusts of 55 mph hit southeast Florida.
-Storm was downgraded to a Category 3 but was projected to regain strength before hitting Florida.
+- September 9: Irma affected the north coast of Cuba, flooding Havana.
+Winds hit approximately 150 miles per hour and waves reached up to 36 feet.
+Wind gusts of 55 miles per hour hit southeast Florida.
+The storm was downgraded to a Category 3 but was projected to regain strength before hitting Florida.

-September 10: Irma was upgraded to a Category 4.
+- September 10: Irma was upgraded to a Category 4.
 It hit Cudjoe Key, 20 miles north of Key West, and then Naples.
 Miami didn't get the core of Irma but still received life-threatening conditions.
-The Florida Keys received 12 inches of rain and a 10-foot storm surge.
-Rainfall averaged 10-15 inches.
+The Florida Keys received approximately 12 inches of rain and a 10-foot storm surge.
+Rainfall averaged 10 to 15 inches.

-September 11: Irma downgraded to a Category 1 hurricane as it headed to Tampa.
-Almost 6 million people were without electricity.
-Irma was downgraded to a tropical storm as it hit Georgia.
-There were 1.5 million people who lost power.
+- September 11: Irma was downgraded to a Category 1 hurricane as it headed to Tampa, where it left 12 million people without power.
+Irma was then downgraded to a tropical storm as it hit Georgia, where 1.5 million lost power.
 The state had ordered people to begin evacuating on September 9.

 The Facts on Hurricane Irma's Damage